NikolaJyun/iKin-Open-Cup-1/Informational.md

-# UPDATE 1
+# UPDATE

+- 23 June 2026, 22:00 HKT

+     - Map pool change.

+          - Main Event will using:

+               - Ancient, Anubis, Cache, Dust2, Inferno, Mirage, Nuke

+          - Open Qualifier will using:

+               - Ancient, Anubis, Dust2, Inferno, Mirage, Nuke, Overpass

 - 22 June 2026, 21:00 HKT

      - This event are change name from # RGG Invitational Season 4 # to # iKin Open Cup 1 #

      - And change prize pool: From 6,666.66 CNY to 6,666 CNY

 # iKin Open Cup 1